What can I do if I am worried about paying my rent or other bills?

 What do I need to do if I receive Universal Credit for my housing costs?

-You will need to log into your UC journal to 'Confirm your housing costs'.
+If you are in Universal Credit, you will need to log into your UC journal to 'Confirm your housing costs'.
 You can find this in your to-do section within your online account.

-You MUST complete the 'Confirm your housing costs' to-do, on Monday 1 April 2024 (not before).
+You MUST complete the 'Confirm your housing costs' to-do, on Monday 7 April 2025 (not before).

 You will need to complete the to-do by the end of your current assessment period, to ensure you get the correct housing payment.
 A delay could result in an underpayment and you will have to pay any shortfall.